CassivsGabriellis/www.foliocassianico.com.br/content/en/posts/folio-creation/index.md

 This ensures:

-* Only **GitHub Actions** for this exact repository
-* Can assume this IAM Role
-* Using short-lived, automatically rotated credentials
-* With zero long-term AWS keys stored anywhere
+* Only **GitHub Actions** for this exact repository can assume this IAM Role using short-lived, automatically rotated credentials with zero long-term AWS keys stored anywhere

 ---